 My guest posting calendar is currently full, however, I am a freelance writer and am currently taking new clients.
 I'm open to a quick Skype call if you want to chat about your content needs.
 I could then send you a quote once we discuss what you're looking for.

-You can learn more about my services at Sarah.
+You can learn more about my services at [author website].
 My writing samples and results are listed there.